Mouthwashing (video game): Gameplay

-Mouthwashing is a single-player adventure game played from a first-person perspective with little in the way of survival or combat mechanics.
+Mouthwashing is played from a first-person perspective with little in the way of survival mechanics or combat.
 It can also be described as a walking simulator.
 Gameplay primarily involves exploring the Tulpar, engaging in dialogue with the crew, and solving puzzles using various items.

-Presented as a nonlinear narrative, the game plays out across disjointed scenes taking place in the weeks and months before and following the crash.
-Jumps in the timeline are sometimes delineated by non-diegetic transitions that mimic glitches or crashes.
-Players experience Captain Curly's perspective in the scenes before the crash, while scenes taking place after the crash are from the perspective of former co-pilot Jimmy, who takes on the role of captain in the aftermath of the disaster.
+Presented as a nonlinear narrative, the game plays out across disjointed scenes taking place in the weeks and months before and after the crash.
+Jumps in the timeline are sometimes delineated by non-diegetic transitions that mimic glitches designed to briefly trick the player into believing their computer or console has crashed.
+Players experience Curly's perspective in the scenes before the crash, while scenes taking place after the crash are from the perspective of his co-pilot Jimmy, who takes on the role of captain in the aftermath of the disaster.